AUDI 402 and 403

 Registration Eligibility and Student Responsibility

 Students who wish to take AUDI 402 and/or 403 must meet the above prerequisite requirements prior to registering for each course.
 It is each student’s responsibility to ensure he/she meets these requirements.
 Failure to meet these requirements may result in inadequate preparation and background for successfully completing these courses.
 In other words, consequences of registering without the required background knowledge/skills (e.g., not having adequate content area knowledge or not having sufficient English proficiency) may include failing individual components of the course or the entire course.
+NOTE: If a student is unsure whether their coursework meets our 402 or 403 prerequisites, they should inquire with their home institution’s undergraduate advisor.
+We are not able to provide consultation on other institutions’ course equivalencies.

 New Registration Process